 Whether through ultrasound, x-rays, or magnetic resonance imaging (MRI), the ability to peer noninvasively into the human body has been an enormous boon to medicine.
 New technological advances provide an expanding horizon of better diagnostics through imaging.
 Dr. Wen’s primary research focus is the development of biomedical imaging and microscopy technologies.
 He applies physics discoveries to engineer novel solutions to challenges in medical imaging.

 Dr. Wen also has a longstanding interest in MRI.
 He and his colleagues previously developed a protocol to measure the function of the myocardium at very high spatial resolution.
 This technology has since been licensed and used in clinical laboratories.
 The sensitivity of the technology has allowed his clinical collaborators to detect early signs of weakening myocardial function in patients with type II diabetes.
-Dr. Wen’s laboratory also worked on a technique to improve diffusion MRI to eliminate motion artifacts introduced by breathing and heartbeat.
-Diffusion MRI is being studied for its ability to detect edema or swelling of the heart muscle following an injury or heart attack.
-However, because diffusion MRI relies on microscopic Brownian motion of water molecules, the signal is obscured by large motions of the body.
-Dr. Wen and his colleagues have developed an image processing protocol that provides enhanced images of the liver and heart.
-They are now supporting the efforts of their collaborators in its clinical application and further study.
+It is also used as a standard to validate other ultrasound and MRI techniques of tissue movement and function.

-Han Wen graduated from Peking University in Beijing with a B.S. in physics in 1989 and earned his Ph.D. in physics from the University of Maryland in 1994 through the CUSPEA Scholarship.
-He joined the NIH in 1995 as a staff fellow.
-He has been an Investigator since 1997 and a Senior Investigator since 2006.
-Dr. Wen has contributed to more than 60 papers and book chapters.
-He has served as reviewer and associate editor for numerous journals and was on the editorial board of Magnetic Resonance in Medicine from 2005 to 2011.
-He is also a member of the Optical Society of America.
+Han Wen graduated from Peking University in Beijing with a B.S. in physics earned his Ph.D. in physics from the University of Maryland through the CUSPEA Scholarship.
+Dr. Wen has been a principle investigator at NIH since 1997.
+He has served on the editorial boards of Magnetic Resonance in Medicine and Scientific Reports, as well as a number of professional societies.
 Some of his honors include National Heart, Lung and Blood Institute Director’s Award, the Orloff Science Award and Distinguished Service Award to the ISMRM Society as a Reviewer for MRM.
-Dr. Wen holds 5 patents for inventions and methods generated from his work.

 Related Scientific Focus Areas